 After you’ve set expectations, you can follow with the actual invitation from within Ponga.
 Including a note in the Ponga invitation will reinforce the expectations-setting email you sent first.

 Notice that if you’ve set expectations, you can also send invites to a number of people at the same time.
 In the share panel on the left, you can see how you just separate each email address with a comma.
 Adding a space, as we did here makes the list a bit easier to read.

-If your guests went through the Explore program, they’ll already have an account at this point and will recognize the invitation.
+If your guests already have an account at this point, they will recognize the invitation.
 Your picture will also appear instantly in their account regardless of whether they’ve opened your invitation.

 If your guests don’t yet have a Ponga account when they receive your invitation, they’ll be prompted to create the guest account and add a password.
-This is a free guest account.
+This is the free guest account.

 That “Band Camp” idea might be a bit of a cliché, but it triggers the notion of something from a shared past that has a story to it.
 As you find these moments, the larger narrative will get your prospective guests excited to learn more.
 This isn’t a technical problem, it’s human behavior.

 Hit them with all the senses: We’ve discovered that the most compelling elements of a picture are often the ironic context or physical elements that are invisible.
 As you’re looking to encourage people to tell stories, you want to keep this in mind and dig deep to trigger memories.
 Ask about what was happening, and why it mattered.
 Ask about senses, like the sizzle in that steak, the feel of the velvet, the smell of gardenias.

 Ask a question: These elements will work to your advantage to pique the curiosity of your own friends and family in exploring your pictures.
 In your invitation emails, don’t be shy about asking these questions too, “Did Aunt Mary actually have a ‘special friend’ that summer?
 Who was that guy?”